 In 1962 Walter Shealy bought his first registered heifer, Paycheck Ermine, as a 4-H project.
 As his herd grew he realized that he needed more pasture.
 When he was 13 years old, he and his county extension agent, Ollie Dunkle, paid a fruitful visit to a widow lady in Newberry, SC.
 The two were there to see what the chances were that she might lease an enthusiastic, enterprising young man (Walter) her 44-acre farm to house his growing 4-H project – Angus cattle.
 When he turned 16 the lady decided to sell the farm.
 Walter approached a local banker to apply for a loan to purchase the land.
 Even as a youth, Walter always had a plan and a strong work ethic.
 He picked up pecans, ran paper routes, and worked odd construction jobs to support the 4-H project.
 He convinced the local banker that he could repay the loan by executing his business plan to rent the house, sell his calves, hay, pecan crop and by working after-school/summer jobs.
-Apparently Walter was convincing, and 55 years later, Walter Shealy is still raising Angus cattle on that same tract of land, now known as Black Grove.
+Apparently Walter was convincing, and more than 59 years later, Walter Shealy is still raising Angus cattle on that same tract of land, now known as Black Grove.

 Walter's interest in Angus cattle began with showing Angus heifers in 4-H. He credits much of his early successes with his projects to his mentors, Ollie Dunkle, and his parents' encouragement.
 He was an original member of the SC Junior Angus Association.
 While his passion has always been Angus cattle, Walter's family history is a story in itself that might shed some light on how he came to be the successful businessman, community leader, and top-notch cattleman that he is today.

 When Walter's father was 36 years old he had built a successful ice cream business in Charleston, SC.
 It was then that he became a Christian, and decided to complete his education.
 He obtained his high school and college degrees over the next four years and subsequently becoming a minister at an inner city church in Greenville, SC.
 He saw troubled children and youth and thought how much they could benefit from growing up in a rural environment versus the inner city.
 In 1960, the Shealys sold everything they had and moved to Newberry, SC, to begin the Boys Farm.
-Fifty-five years later more than 500 boys have benefited simply because this couple saw a need and put into action what most folks wouldn't have the courage to do.
+Fifty-eight years later more than 600 boys have benefited simply because this couple saw a need and put into action what most folks wouldn't have the courage to do.
 Today, the Boys Farm (click here for more information) is a growing, non-denominational, privately-funded mission that operates in the black.
 Farm animals include registered Angus cattle, horses, goats, and chickens.
 With some help from the Newberry Cattleman's Association, the boys have the opportunity to show goats, steers, and heifers as 4-H projects and earn scholarships for their efforts.

 Walter was 11 years old when his family moved to Newberry.
 He grew up at Boys Farm, with two roommates and "lots of brothers" over the years, many with whom he has stayed in touch.
 Walter credits his resourcefulness to run a cattle farm as a teenager to the values of family, hard work, personal and financial discipline and sacrifice, love and respect for family and friends and God's creatures, that were instilled in him and the other children growing up at Boys Farm.
 Add financial necessity and you have a formula for success.